Ab initio study of strain-driven vacancy clustering in aluminum: Results and discussion

-In Fig.~\ref{Fig:Prismatic}, we show the electron density contours on the $(111)$ plane and the atomic displacements upon relaxation for the heptavacancy, at 10\% compressive strain.
+In Fig.~\ref{Fig:Prismatic}, we show the electron density contours on the $(111)$ plane for the heptavacancy at 10\% compressive strain.
+In addition, we show the atomic displacements upon relaxation .
 We observe that similar to the \texttt{A} trivacancy and \texttt{A1} quadvacancy, certain atoms undergo displacements that are significantly larger than the others.
-In particular, six atoms undergo a large displacement of $2.085$ bohr, the next highest being $0.583$ bohr.
-Notably, the resulting atomic configuration corresponds to a prismatic dislocation loop, as confirmed by the atomic positions on the (112) plane (Supplementary Material).
-We have found that while this loop is absent in the unstrained configuration, it also forms under 5\% compressive strain.
-It is worth emphasizing that Kohn-Sham DFT calculations have not been able to predict the formation of a prismatic dislocation loop in aluminum heretofore.
+In particular, six atoms undergo a large displacement of $2.085$~bohr, with the next largest displacement being $0.583$~bohr.
+The resulting atomic configuration corresponds to a prismatic dislocation loop, as confirmed by the atomic positions on the $(112)$ plane (Supplementary Material \cite{Supplemental}).
+While this loop is absent in the unstrained configuration, it also forms under 5\% compressive strain.
+The trend of smaller compressive strains required for heptavacancy collapse, compared to the trivacancy and quadvacancy, suggests that the strain needed to initiate collapse decreases with increasing vacancy cluster size, indicating that a sufficiently large cluster may collapse even in the unstrained configuration.
+Similar to the \texttt{A} trivacancy and \texttt{A1} quadvacancy, the large atomic displacements lead to significant increase in the electron density on the (111) plane.
+Indeed, experiments have found that dislocation loops can trap electrons, which can significantly alter material properties \cite{elecTrap_disloc}.
 Orbital-free DFT calculations in the literature have suggested that in the unstrained configuration, depending on the choice of kinetic energy functional, the heptavacancy and 19-vacancy cluster can collapse to form a prismatic dislocation loop \cite{VikramQuadPRB, VikramQuadWEGC}.
 The more accurate Kohn-Sham DFT results presented here indicate that the heptavacancy can form a prismatic dislocation loop, though only in the presence of sufficiently large compressive strains.
-The difference in the results can again be attributed to the aforementioned limitations of orbital-free DFT.
-The trend of smaller compressive strains required for atomic collapse in the heptavacancy, compared to the trivacancy and quadvacancy, suggests that the strain needed to initiate collapse decreases with increasing vacancy cluster size, implying that a sufficiently large cluster may collapse even in the unstrained configuration.
+The difference in the predictions can again be attributed to the aforementioned limitations of orbital-free DFT.

-In summary, the results demonstrate that compressive hydrostatic strains are a primary driving force for vacancy clustering in aluminum.
-In particular, they trigger atomic collapse, especially on the experimentally relevant (111) plane.
-Notably, the heptavacancy collapses to form a prismatic dislocation loop on the (111) plane for compressive strains exceeding 5\%.